Propulsive performance of a windsurf-inspired pitching foil: Introduction

-During race starts or in low wind conditions, particularly after maneuvers like tacking which consist in turning the bow toward and through the wind to go upwind (Figure~\ref{fig:dyn_boat}.a), windsurf athletes employ a technique called pumping to initiate or maintain foiling.
-This involves rhythmically adjusting the sail's angle relative to the wind, providing intermittent propulsion to keep the board airborne.
-A theoretical and numerical study was conducted to examine the performance of a pumping sail according to complex parameters for windsurfing as a symmetrical foil (NACA 0012) by Zhou et al. \cite{zhou2021propulsive}.
+During race starts or in low wind conditions, particularly after maneuvers like tacking which consist of turning the bow toward and through the wind to go upwind (Figure~\ref{fig:dyn_boat}.a), windsurf athletes employ a technique called pumping to initiate or maintain foiling.
+This involves rhythmically adjusting the sail's angle relative to the wind through a movement where the athlete moves their center of mass up and down, causing the sail to oscillate and provide intermittent propulsion to keep the board above water (Figure~\ref{fig:pump_seq}).
+A theoretical and numerical study was conducted to examine the performance of a pumping sail according to complex parameters for windsurfing as a symmetrical foil (NACA 0012) by Zhou \textit{et al}. \cite{zhou2021propulsive}.
 They analysed the efficiency and the unsteady drive force, which is the projected aerodynamic force in the boat traveling direction (Figure~\ref{fig:dyn_boat}.b), according to flapping parameters and sailing kinematics parameters.
 In these studies, the unsteady propulsion methods are effective in upwind condition (Figure~\ref{fig:dyn_boat}.a).
-When windsurf athletes perform the pumping motion, the resulting sail kinematics is three-dimensional, but a reasonable leading-order model can be obtained by limiting the motion to a rotation around the vertical axis.
+When windsurf athletes perform the pumping motion, the resulting sail kinematics is three dimensional (3D), but a reasonable leading-order model can be obtained by limiting the motion to a rotation around the vertical axis.
 In the present work, we will use such a simplified model: a pitching foil.
+Using videos from training sessions of the French sailing team we were able to calculate the order of magnitude of the Strouhal number during pumping maneuvers, a non-dimensional number defined as the ratio of the beating speed of the sail over the flow velocity (St$_{A} = fA/U_{\infty}$, $f$ is the pitching frequency and $A$ the beating amplitude).
+The athletes pump the sail with a frequency $f \sim 1$ Hz and a beating amplitude approximatively equal to the half of the board width $A \sim 0.5$ m.
+The flow velocity perceived by the sail in the lowest use range is $U \sim 5$ m/s.
+These physical parameters of the pumping kinematics give St$_A \sim 0.1$.
+In this study, St$_A$ will be in the range between 0 and 0.27 (Table \ref{tab1}).
+The orders of magnitude of wind speed, ranging from 5 m/s to 15 m/s, enable the calculation of the Reynolds number associated with the sail chord $c$, Re$_{c} = U_{\infty} c / \nu$, where $U_{\infty}$ is the flow velocity perceived by the sail and $\nu$ is the kinematic viscosity of the fluid.
+In windsurfing, the range of the Reynolds number is between $\mathrm{10^5}$ and $10^6$ \cite{mok2023performance}, with a chord c of approximately 2 m.